What’s Happening With Taxes on Overtime Pay?

 “That gives people more of an incentive to work.
 It gives the companies a lot.
 It's a lot easier to get the people,” Trump added.

-How overtime is taxed
+How overtime pay is taxed in 2025

 Meanwhile, other data show that nearly 80% of voters support some form of overtime pay protection for all workers.
 (That support was reportedly strong across political party lines.)

-The "no tax on overtime" proposal is part of a series of tax cut promises Trump made during his campaign.
+The "no tax on overtime" proposal is part of a series of tax cut promises Trump made during his presidential campaign.
 As Kiplinger has reported, he previously suggested eliminating taxes on tips and ending the tax on Social Security benefits.

 Some see these proposals, criticized by economists and policymakers, as ways to appeal to so-called working-class voters.

-While the idea of tax-free overtime may sound appealing, critics worry.
-There's the potentially significant loss of federal tax revenue (on the low end, depending on what income is exempted, an estimated $145 billion over ten years, according to the Tax Foundation) and the possibility of employers relying more on overtime instead of hiring additional workers.
+• There's the potentially significant loss of federal tax revenue (on the low end, depending on what income is exempted, an estimated $145 billion over ten years, according to the Tax Foundation)

 Similar concerns have been raised about the no-tax-on-tips proposal (the Tax Foundation estimates a cost, on the low side, of $107 billion over ten years).